AndrewEC/MarkdownNotes/README.md

 ### Updating

-To update MarkdownNotes simply make a change to any of the source files provided then run the `Bundle.ps1` script.
+To update MarkdownNotes simply make a change to any of the source files provided then run the `Build.ps1` script.

 This script will combine all the source files into a single html file and write it to `./build/MarkdownNotes.html`

+Optionally you can add the `-Open` switch to the `Build.ps1` script invocation to open the generated HTML file when the build process is complete.

 ---

 ### Architecture
 This project attempts to stay relatively simple.
-It does not require any special build tools (except for the `Bundle.ps1` script), node/npm, and only a few external dependencies (dependencies are listed at the bottom of this readme).
+It does not require any special build tools (except for the `Build.ps1` script), node/npm, and only a few external dependencies (dependencies are listed at the bottom of this readme).

 #### Fragments
 The app's source is broken down into fragments.
 A fragment will consist of a partial .html file and a single .js file.
 These files are ultimately combined into the resulting bundle file.

-The partial .html files are located in `src/markup` and the .js files are located in `src/scripts`.
-Generally there should be a single .html file and a single .js file per fragment with matching names.
+The partial .html files are located in `src/markup` and contain the markup specific to the fragment.

-The .html files contain the markup for the fragment.
-The .js files contain any state specific to the fragment, handle updating the fragment upon certain state changes, and provide callbacks for things like button click events.
+The .js files are located in `src/scripts` and contain logic for managing fragment specific state, responding to global state updates, handle button click events, and pushing changes to the global state.

 #### State Management
 The global, serializable, properties of the app are located in the `State` class in the `state.js` file.
 A singleton instance of this class is shared among all the fragments.